DannyGoodall/RaspberryJuice/README.md

 # PythondsMinecraft

-A Bukkit plugin which implements Minecraft server from 1.15.1 version PythondsMinecraft replace id  block numbers ant entity type numbers by MATERIAL, BLOCKDATA and ENTITY names it implements all the RaspberryJuice - mcpi commands and more ... with specific BlockData
+A Bukkit plugin which implements Minecraft server from 1.15.1 version PythondsMinecraft replace id  block numbers ant entity type numbers by MATERIAL, BLOCKDATA and ENTITY names.
+Implementation of almost all the RaspberryJuice - mcpi commands and more ... with specific BlockData

 for an exhaustive list and PYTHON EXAMPLES see : http://pinet.rouviere.free.fr/description_mcse/tutoriel_utilisation_mcse__librairie_python.html -> Tutoriel utilisation mcse